topero91/ads_detection/README.md

 # Ads Detection Project

+usage: main.py [-h] [--input_file INPUT_FILE] [--output_file OUTPUT_FILE]

+Test task solution.
+For the program to work correctly, you need to enter a file with with one sentence per line.
+The output is another file with one predicted
+label per line.

+optional arguments:
+  -h, --help            show this help message and exit --input_file INPUT_FILE
+                        path to input file in format csv --output_file OUTPUT_FILE
+                        path to output file

 For the script to work correctly, you still need to add the binary to the models folder, link to the binary: https://drive.google.com/file/d/1k19wemFn3POS1iJCjVENhISwmD3n9uo_/view?usp=sharing The main idea that I implemented is to divide all the sentences in the text into 2 classes-advertising and the rest.
 After that, I did fine-tuning of the existing Bert model "bert-base-uncased".